hmchou56/centra8/centra6/travel.md

 Tower Garage, 875 W North St, Indianapolis, IN 46202, connected to building: hourly rates, $18 one-day visitor [Map](https://www.google.com/maps/place/875+W+North+St,+Indianapolis,+IN+46202/)

-Indiana State Museum Thursday night dinner/reception.
+Thursday GALA Reception at Indiana State Museum.
 It's a short walk from IUPUI, so you can stay parked there and not pay additional fees. or
-White River State Park underground garage (see above)
+White River State Park underground garage (see above for rates, map, and address) Entering from the parking garage, take the stairs or the elevator up to level 3.
+When you get off the elevator or stairs, turn left down the hallway to enter the Canal Overlook Bridge with floor to ceiling glass windows.